-Application Layer: containing all the application provided by the SDN solution.
+Application Layer: This layer contains all the applications provided by the SDN solution.
 Generally a Web GUI dashboard is the first application provided to SDN users.
 Other common applications are Network infrastructure interconnection interfaces allowing the SDN solution to be plugged to a Cloud Infrastructure or a Container orchestrator.

-Control Layer: containing the SDN controller.
-This is the most intelligent part of a SDN solution.
+Control Layer: The layer contains the SDN controller.
+This is the most intelligent part of a SDN solution and has the global view of the whole network.
 The SDN controller is made up of:

-the SDN engine, made up of SDN Control Logic and databases.
+the SDN engine, which contains SDN Control Logic and databases to store the state and config of the network.

-"Southbound" interfaces that are used to control SDN network nodes.
-Most commonly used southbound interface protocols are OpenFlow, XMPP and OVSDB.
+"Southbound" interfaces, which are used to communicate with the SDN network nodes.
+Some of the most commonly used southbound interface protocols are OpenFlow, XMPP and OVSDB.

-"Northbound" interfaces that are used to expose services provided by the infrastructure layer "upward" to the SDN applications.
+"Northbound" interfaces, which are used to expose services provided by the infrastructure layer "upwards" to the SDN applications.
 The most commonly used northbound interface protocol is HTTP/REST.

-Infrastructure Layer: containing the SDN network nodes.
+Infrastructure Layer: This layer consists of the SDN network nodes.
 This is the work load of a SDN solution.
 SDN network nodes can be either physical or virtual nodes.
-Typically, on each SDN node, there are:
+Typically, on each SDN node, the following components exists:

-a SDN agent: which is handling the communication between each SDN network node and the SDN controller.
+A SDN agent: which is handling the communication between each SDN network node and the SDN controller.

 A flow/routing table built by the SDN Agent.